GigiOniani/Data-Engineering-Projects/Digital Elections | Kafka | PySpark | Redis | Streamlit/README.md

 # 📌 Notes

-Redis is initialized with voter guid keys via redis_init.py. (reading from pgsql before voting starts) Stream processing is done using structured streaming in PySpark.
+- **Redis** is initialized with voter `GUID` keys using the `redis_init.py` script.
+This script reads data from the PostgreSQL database **before voting begins** to preload valid voter identifiers.
+- **Stream processing** is implemented using **Structured Streaming** in **PySpark**, enabling real-time vote aggregation.
-You can persist aggregated results to PostgreSQL or JSON files for further analysis.
+- Aggregated results can be **persisted to PostgreSQL** or **exported as JSON files** for further analysis or reporting.

 # ✅ TODO (Suggestions for Future Improvement)

- Add authentication for vote submission
+- Add authentication for vote submission
- FastAPI endpoint is slow, needs async functions and routing for further smooth and secure operations Rate-limiting or spam protection
+- Optimize FastAPI endpoint performance with async functions and routing
+- Implement rate-limiting or spam protection
- Persist results to PostgreSQL
+- Persist aggregated results to PostgreSQL
- Deploy via Kubernetes and AWS EC2 for production
+- Deploy the system via Kubernetes and AWS EC2 for production

 # 📄 License